Training tools for developing great people skills.

 Unlike company policies, business etiquette is enforced socially, usually by an individual's peers.
 Penalties typically include disapproval, strained relationships, poor communication, brevity, and other social pressures.
 If etiquette is ignored long enough, the penalties can increase up to and including eventual termination for reasons such as "not being a team player" or "does not fit the company culture."

-Luckily, unlike many other aspects of an individual, such as their core personality traits, business etiquette is learned behavior.
-That means, like some soft skills and most hard skills, you can train business etiquette.
+Luckily, unlike many other aspects of an individual, such as their core personality traits, business etiquette is a learned behavior.
+That means, like some soft skills and most hard skills, you can use training to develop and enhance business etiquette skills.
 Training for business etiquette brings with it many benefits.

 The Benefits of Business Etiquette Training